 Gold IRA Rules – What To Be Aware Of

-The regulations and gold IRA rules regarding set-up are really not that complicated but they need to be completed in accordance with the IRS.
-The reason why people think investing in physical bullion is an involved process is due to the IRS, which is why it is imperative you work with a company that has a great track record in handling these type of accounts (recommended company is below)
+The reason why people think investing in physical bullion is an involved process is mostly due to the IRS, which is why it is imperative to work with a company that has it’s main focus on handling these type of accounts (see our recommended company here).

-You need to be aware of these basic rules of a gold IRA, which are pretty straightforward and necessary for the best security and least risk:
+You need to be aware of these basic rules of a gold IRA, necessary for the best security and least risk:

 - You can rollover or transfer funds from a previous retirement account (including 401(k), SEP, 403b, TSP) into a new self-directed gold IRA account.